-Babar is among 19 people sentenced to life and Tarique, son of the then prime minister Khaleda Zia, has been handed life term along with 18 others.
+Babar is among 19 people sentenced to death and Tarique, son of the then prime minister Khaleda Zia, has been handed life terms along with 18 others.

 The case involves the brazen attack that targeted Sheikh Hasina, who was the opposition leader at the time and now the prime minister of Bangladesh.
 She survived with a partial hearing loss.